Emphasis (telecommunications): Effects of channel insertion loss

 At some point, depending on the specifics of the channel, the transmitter, and the receiver, the signal will become too distorted for the receiver to correctly interpret it and the link will experience a high error rate or completely fail.
 Emphasis is one way to undo this distortion and enable communication to be successful over such a channel.

 Analog R-C circuit

 De-emphasis can be implemented by means of an analog high-pass filter circuit in parallel with an attenuator.
 This weakens the entire signal by a fixed amount, then allows extra energy to bypass the attenuator when the signal changes.
-The end result is a sharp spike at each transition followed by an exponential decay to the steady-state amplitude.
+The end result is a sharp spike at each transition, followed by an exponential decay to the steady-state amplitude.

-In the demonstration below, a 5 Gbps PRBS-9 test pattern is sent through a 300mm FR-4 channel with increasing levels of de-emphasis.
+In the demonstration below, a 5 Gbps PRBS-9 test pattern is sent through a 300 mm FR-4 channel with increasing levels of de-emphasis.
 Note that as the emphasis is increased, the signal amplitude is reduced.